 Mackoff Kellogg Law Firm will remain current with technological innovations to respond to the needs of our clients and to provide for the most effective delivery of legal services.

-2009 marked the 120th anniversary of the founding of Mackoff Kellogg Law Firm.
-The firm has grown from the solo, pioneer practice of lawyer Leslie A. Simpson thirty-five employees serving clients throughout the Upper Midwest.
+2014 marked the 125th anniversary of the founding of Mackoff Kellogg Law Firm.
+The firm has grown from the solo, pioneer practice of lawyer Leslie A. Simpson to fifty employees serving clients throughout the Upper Midwest.
 It is the oldest law firm in western North Dakota and eastern Montana.

 In mid October 1889, two weeks before North Dakota statehood, Leslie Simpson stepped off a train from Minneapolis and decided that he liked what he saw.
 He rented an office above the First National Bank building on Dickinson’s Main Street and threw himself into the formation of the new state as well as his law practice.

 These were turbulent times in North Dakota, but Simpson never shied away from controversy or a fight.
 While conducting a rough and tumble frontier law practice, he jumped into the middle of equally tough political battles.
 Four years after his arrival, he was elected to the North Dakota House of Representatives.
 He served 4 years in the House.
 The citizens of Stark County next elected Simpson to the North Dakota Senate.
 He continued to serve as a State Senator until 1912.
 He was elected president pro-tem of the Senate in 1909.
 Simpson was considered a strong friend and fierce opponent in those steamy political times.